w3c/largest-contentful-paint/README.md

 ### Ignore removed elements

-LCP ignores the removed elements.
-If a content element is removed from the DOM tree, the element is temporarily excluded from being the element of LCP.
-This prevents LCP ([the last candidate](#the-last-candidate)) from firing at ephemeral elements on a page, such as the splash screen (if the page load outlives the splash screen).
+In order to considering  ephemereal elements (such as splash screens) as the largest contentful paint, LCP ignores removed elements.
+If a content element is removed from the DOM tree, the element is temporarily excluded from being an LCP candidate.

 ## API shape
 One challenge with exposing LCP as a Performance Entry is the fact that the browser is not aware of the "winning" candidate until the measurement is over, at which point it is potentially too late, as the user may have navigated away.
 As such, we want to make sure that the latest candidate is exposed to developers as the page is loaded, and analytics scripts can pick up that latest candidate at each point in time.

 For that purpose we want to satisfy a few, somewhat contradictory, requirements:

 * Developers need to be able to always pick the latest candidate.
 * Developers need to be notified when the candidate value changes.
 * Accumulating all potential candidates should not take an excessive amount of memory.